randompenguin1/bookface/README.md

         Author     : Names and @handles of main contributors */

-These PHP file gets read into the _/frio/style.php_ file, to get any color variables that have been set. **You cannot add new variables to your PHP file!**  The `style.php` defines these variables in an array (to which your scheme cannot add new entries).
+TThe PHP file get read into the _/frio/style.php_ file, to get any color variables that have been set. **You cannot add new variables to your PHP file!**  The `style.php` defines these variables in an array (to which your scheme cannot add new entries).
 These are the ones you can set in your PHP file:

 	$nav_bg
 	$nav_icon_color